qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 # FAQ

-## I've done all of the above, but my first layers still aren't perfect (but they're close)
+## I've configured everything using the guide, but my first layers still aren't perfect (but they are close)

 This may be due to differences in the `expansion_factor` from my setup, to yours.
 In the `_APPLY_NOZZLE_OFFSET` macro we can find the `variable_expansion_factor` value.
-A value of `0.00099` works perfect on my system, but due to manufacturing variances, your particular hotend may behave differently to mine.
+A value of `0.00099` works perfectly on my system, but due to manufacturing variances, your particular hotend may behave differently to mine.

-This can be fixed by calibrating this value for your setup.
+This can be addressed by calibrating this value for your setup.

 1. Print out a single layer 100x100mm square using some PLA+ at 230C.
 2. If the nozzle is too high, subtract 0.00003 from the expansion factor, then save and restart. eg. 0.00099 would become 0.00096
 3. Repeat steps 1 and 2 until the first layer looks good.
 4. We do the reverse if you first layer is too low.
 Increase the expansion factor by 0.00003 each time until it looks good
 5. You can fine tune using 0.00001 steps, but generally these steps are so small that inherent inaccuracies in the eddy current based bed meshing tend to dominate
-6. If your expansion factor is below 0.0008, or above 0.00120, then stop.
+6. If your expansion factor is getting below 0.00075, or above 0.00125, then stop.
 Something else is likely wrong and seek help.

 ##  I've calibrated my `expansion_factor` and it's good, but there's still some spots on the bed that are never perfect